 - a.
-The City shall limit the specific and cumulative impacts of development or redevelopment upon wetlands, water quality, water quantity, wildlife habitat, living marine resources and the beach dune system through the review of developments in conjunction with County and state DEP{7.} Any material to be excavated seaward of the coastal construction control line (CCCL) as part of construction adjacent to the CCCL shall remain in and be placed as fill onsite seaward of the CCCL.
+The City shall limit the specific and cumulative impacts of development or redevelopment upon wetlands, water quality, water quantity, wildlife habitat, living marine resources and the beach dune system through the review of developments in conjunction with County and state DEP.
+Any material to be excavated seaward of the coastal construction control line (CCCL) as part of construction adjacent to the CCCL shall remain in and be placed as fill onsite seaward of the CCCL.
 Any necessary fill material shall be free of construction debris, rocks or other foreign matter.
 Any such construction shall result in net beneficial impacts to the beach/dune areas, nesting sea turtles, their hatchlings, and their habitat. - b.
-The City shall coordinate with DEP on the guidelines for local government implementation of sea turtle conservation programs developed in conjunction with the Florida Bureau of Marine Research. - c.
-The City shall coordinate with DEP in order to contribute to the enhancement and restoration of local fisheries and hardbottom communities.
+The City shall coordinate with DEP on the guidelines for local government implementation of sea turtle conservation programs developed in conjunction with the Florida Bureau of Marine Research.